benchopt/benchmark_tv_1d/README.rst

 $$G(D\\boldsymbol{u}) = \\lambda \\| D \\boldsymbol{u} \\|_{1} = \\lambda \\| \\boldsymbol{u} \\|_{TV} = \\lambda \\sum\\limits_{k = 0}^{p-1} | u_{k+1} - u_{k} |$$

-where n (or n_samples) stands for the number of samples, p (or n_features) stands for the number of features.

 - $\\boldsymbol{y} \\in \\mathbb{R}^{n}$ is observation as target vector
 - $A \\in \\mathbb{R}^{n \\times p}$ is a designed operator as an amplifier.
 - $\\lambda > 0$ is a regularization hyperparameter.